-If your school does NOT offer an approved course, you must complete one transferable course related to African American Studies to be considered for this major.
+If your school does NOT offer an approved course, you must complete one transferable course related to African American Studies.
 Courses in history, psychology, sociology, literature, etc. related to African American studies are sufficient for admissions purposes.

 AFRICAN AND MIDDLE EASTERN STUDIES PRE